huuff/blog/bigger-rest-responses.md

 ---

 # The perfect size for REST interchanges
+The size of a REST interchange is obviously a byproduct of its needs.
+Our REST messages can only be as lean as the content we need to add, and no bigger than the content we can provide.
+It, however, has definitely the power to drive our design depending on the degree of the performance and simplicity we target for our APIs, and even the client use-cases we want to support.

-I've always been an advocate for small-sized REST messages.
-However, recently my view is starting to drift towards larger-grained messages (at least for responses).
-In this post I want to explore a few of benefits and drawbacks I'm considering regarding each choice.
+I've always been a supporter of smaller-sized REST messages to decrease bandwidth usage, lower the learning curve and even for enforcing data consistency (I'll expand on this later).
+As of lately, however, my views are starting to shift towards the fatter end of the spectrum.
+In this post I want to explore all considerations I've entertained to make my choice.

 ## Smaller payloads are simpler to understand for humans
 ### Regarding requests